AseptSoft Core Documentation

 ⚪ Gray

-The bullets appear as a subtle overlay on the drawing and help you quickly locate valves before hovering over them.
+The bullets appear as a subtle overlay on the drawing and help you quickly locate items before hovering over them.

 📋 What the Popup Shows

-When you hover over a valve, a floating panel appears with several sections:
+When you hover over an Engineering Item, a floating panel appears with several sections:

 🏷️ Header